 - Selenium (as selenomethionine) 50mcg

-- Nutritive base 379mg Taurine, phosphatidyl choline from soya lecithin, broccoli powder, L – Cysteine, HCI, L-Glutamine , Glycine, Inositol, natural caretenoids, (Camelia sinensis (green tea) extract, L – glutathione
+- Nutritive base 379mg Taurine, phosphatidyl choline from Non GMO soya lecithin, broccoli powder, L – Cysteine, HCI, L-Glutamine , Glycine, Inositol, natural caretenoids, (Camelia sinensis (green tea) extract, L – glutathione

 Take 1 teaspoon daily.
 MSM is a source of sulfur, which assists phase 2 liver detoxification and also helps to reduce the formation of scar tissue.

 Take 1 capsule with each meal.
-The ingredients in this formula help to improve glucose tolerance and reduce insulin resistance (syndrome X).
-This is important because insulin drives fat production in the liver.
+The ingredients in this formula help to support better tolerance to glucose and support insulin function.
+This will reduce Syndrome X. This is important because insulin drives fat production in the liver.